Smartmatic sues Fox News, Giuliani over election-rigging claims

 After the election, Trump and some of his supporters spread false claims of election fraud, including that Smartmatic and competitor Dominion Voting Systems manipulated the results.

-On Dec.
-10, Smartmatic sent a letter to Fox News demanding that it retract allegations leveled by its employees and guests.
+Smartmatic in December demanded Fox News retract allegations leveled by its employees and guests, but Fox did not comply.

-Fox did not issue a retraction.
-Instead in December it aired an interview on the three hosts’ programs, featuring an outside expert who confirmed there was no evidence to support the Smartmatic claims by Fox hosts and guests.
+Instead the network aired an interview on the three hosts’ programs with an outside expert who said there was no evidence to support the Smartmatic claims by Fox hosts and guests.

 Dominion Voting Systems has filed similar lawsuits against Giuliani and Powell.